Hrithik5/React-Notes-app/README.md

-# Run the following Commands in terminal to run the project
+# Follow the Commands to run the project

 1. cd frontend
 2. json-server --watch data/data.json  --port 8000.